Skip to Content

 Coffee Grounds for Slugs and Snails

-4. Combine with copper tape for stronger garden pest control
+4. Pair with copper tape for stronger nontoxic pest control solutions

 Crushed Eggshells as Protective Barriers